bitcraze/aideck-gap8-examples/docs/examples/wifi-streamer.md

 The pipelined mode uses three image buffers: two DMA buffers remain queued while one complete frame is encoded or transferred.
 If processing is slower than capture, complete frames are dropped instead of starting a transfer in the middle of a camera frame.
+Profiling reports the queue-to-completion latency and a cumulative count of these internal whole-frame drops.

 ## Building and flashing the example